lichengunc/speaker_listener_reinforcer/README.md

 ```
 The ``recursive`` will help also clone the [refer API](https://github.com/lichengunc/refer) repo and the new [refer2 API](https://github.com/lichengunc/refer2).
 Then go to ``pyutils/refer2`` and run ``make``.
-* Download and unzip dataset and images, i.e., RefClef, RefCOCO, RefCOCO+, RefCOCOg by following the instructions in this [folder](https://github.com/lichengunc/refer2/tree/master/data) of the refer2 repo, and save them into folder ``new_data/``.
+* Download and unzip dataset and images, i.e., RefClef, RefCOCO, RefCOCO+, RefCOCOg by following the instructions in this [folder](https://github.com/lichengunc/refer2/tree/master/data) of the refer2 repo, and save them into the folder ``new_data/``.
 * Download VGG-16-layer [model](https://gist.github.com/ksimonyan/211839e770f7b538e2d8#file-readme-md), and save both the caffe model (should be linked to by the "caffemodel_url") and the prototxt (should be included in the gist itself, titled ``VGG*.prototxt``) into folder ``models/vgg``.
-* Download and unzip object proposals or object detections from [here](http://bvision.cs.unc.edu/licheng/referit/data/detections.zip), and save the unzipped detections folder into data.
+* Download and unzip object proposals or object detections from [here](http://bvision.cs.unc.edu/licheng/referit/data/detections.zip), and save the unzipped detections folder into ``new_data/``.
 We will use them for fully automatic comprehension task.

 Preprocessing
 ====